sidnb13/chemical-balancer/README.md

 ## Writeup

-See the writeup titled `Chemical_Equations_and_Matrices.pdf` for an example demonstrating the mathematical methods used.
+See `writeup.pdf` for an example demonstrating the mathematical methods used.